FudaWiki/fudawiki-files/hanafuda/hwatu.md

 title: Hwatu
 description: Korean flower cards
 published: true
-date: 2022-12-23T07:34:35.120Z
+date: 2022-12-26T15:22:19.104Z
 tags: hanafuda patterns, hwatu
 editor: markdown
 dateCreated: 2022-04-01T17:56:12.690Z
 ---

-> This article is **INCOMPLETE**.
-You can help by expanding it.
-{.is-warning}

 **Hwatu** (화투, lit. "flower battle") is the Korean version of [hanafuda](/en/hanafuda).

 The hwatu deck structure is generally very similar to its Japanese counterpart, but with a few notable tendencies.
 First, these cards are generally made of thick plastic rather than the backpapered board.
 In addition, the Bright cards usually feature a circled Hikari/Gwang symbol to help distinguish them from the Animals, and the Willow and Paulownia suits are considered to be reversed in order from the Japanese standard month arrangement.

 # History of Hwatu
+In 1876, A treaty was made between the Empire of Japan and the Kingdom of Joseon (Korea), which opened Joseon to Japanese Trade.

-In the late 19th century, Hanafuda from Japan is believed to have been introduced and spread to Joseon by merchants from Tsushima Island.
+It is said that around that time, Hanafuda from Japan was introduced to the Koreans by Japanese merchants from Tsushima Island.
 These merchants made settlements in Joseon, and the cards spread as many Japanese settlers played hanafuda there.
+Originally, a different type of card deck called Tujeon was being played there, but as Hanafuda spread, Tujeon fell out of use, and some games originally played with Tujeon cards were adapted to be played using hanafuda instead.

-By the time Japan colonized Korea (1910-1945), Hwatu was already widely spread to the common people, and a handful of karuta manufacturers in Japan were exporting to Korea at the time.
+Then in 1910, Japan colonized Korea.
+During that time, Hwatu was already widely spread to the common people, and a handful of karuta manufacturers in Japan were exporting to Korea at the time.
 Early Japanese records during that time show that demand for Hwatu in Korea was higher than that of Japan.
 Folk songs based on the months of Hwatu called "Hwatutaryeong" were made during the colonial period.

-After the independence of Korea, a strong anti-Japanese sentiment among the people caused a desire to erase "Waesaek" (Japanese aesthetic)- the remnants of colonialism in Korea- in the lifestyle of Korean people.
-Hwatu definitely belongs in this category.
-Attempts to change the design of Hwatu were proposed during the 1950's (there is an example in a 1956 newspaper advertisement).
+After World War II ended in 1945, Korea became liberated from Japanese rule, and a strong anti-Japanese sentiment among the people caused a desire to erase "Waesaek" (Japanese aesthetic)- the remnants of colonialism in Korea- from the lifestyle of Korean people.
+Due to its Japanese origins, Hwatu definitely belongs in this category.

-**UNDER CONSTRUCTION**
+In South Korea, attempts to change the design of Hwatu into a fully Korean design were proposed during the 1950's (there is an example in a 1956 newspaper advertisement), but these attempts were unsuccessful.

+Evidence of existence of Hwatu in North Korea is extremely rare.

+The year of change of material of Hwatu from paper to plastic is disputed.
+It is said that Hwatu made of plastic was first introduced during the 1950's after attempts to change the design of the illustrations failed.
+There is also a theory that argues against this, saying that as a country ravaged by World War II, South Korea only had a petrochemical company capable of producing the main needs of the country, and that the change in material of Hwatu only happened sometime in the 1970's during which South Korea experienced a period of rapid economic growth.
+The plastic Hwatu proved to be more practical than paper Hwatu, and the popularity of the cards in South Korea rose again.

+Nowadays, Hwatu is considered a Korean folk pastime, being used to play traditional games and also for fortune telling.
+However, like its Japanese counterpart, it has a bad reputation of being an instrument for gambling.

+It is also interesting to note that there were times when Korean-made Hwatu was exported to Japan, and also times when Japanese companies outsourced their hanafuda to Korean manufacturers.
+In the 2010's, Daiso, a budget store in Japan, sold plastic hanafuda.
+While these hanafuda contained designs resembling the Japanese hanafuda rather than Korean Hwatu, they were made in South Korea.

 # Material
-Originally, Hwatu are made of paper, just like Japanese hanafuda, but it has since been replaced with plastic Hwatu.
+Originally, Hwatu are made of paper, just like Japanese hanafuda, but the material has since been replaced with plastic.

-It is said that Hwatu made of plastic was first introduced during the 1950's, and enjoyed great popularity over paper-made Hwatu that by the 1970's, all Hwatu being manufactured are made of plastic.

 Typically, modern Hwatu are made of **3 layers of plastic laminated together** and cut into card-size pieces.
 - The front layer is very thin and contains the print design for the cards.